GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/exhibits.md

 ---
 We're working on traveling exhibits that will be displayed at local libraries and businesses.

-Below are some pictures of the exhibit at the Penfield Library in October 2018.
+Below are some pictures of the exhibit at the Macedon and Penfield Libraries in 2018.

 ![](/img/penfieldlibrary1810_1.jpg)